-Possible triggers include failing in something crucial such as saving a loved one, being betrayed by a close friend, being forced to make an "impossible" choice (e.g. having to choose between using "evil" methods or laying friends open to attack), or being hit with a Breaking Speech or Armor-Piercing Question.
+Possible triggers include failing in something crucial such as saving a loved one or being restricted in what you can do to help, being betrayed by a close friend, being forced to make an "impossible" choice (e.g. having to choose between using "evil" methods or laying friends open to attack), or being hit with a Breaking Speech or Armor-Piercing Question.
 Other tropes such as These Hands Have Killed often overlap.
 When the trope is Played for Laughs or used for melodramatic effect, the cause can be less substantial; deranged behavior from someone supposedly sane, seeing something completely surreal, or being hit with a Wall of Text, say.

 Other people can attempt to reboot the character; Get a Hold of Yourself, Man! may work (especially in the stories where violence is always the answer), as may telling them to Quit Your Whining.
 The best thing that can happen to a hero suffering from a BSOD is meeting a friendly Warrior Therapist; the worst thing is meeting a hostile Warrior Therapist, as such a foe can ensure that the hero crashes completely, driving them over the edge into the Despair Event Horizon.

 If opponents discover a character's BSOD trigger, they may employ it as a weapon — although if they over-use it, the victim may wise up and seek treatment.
 Even comedy characters can find that a BSOD leads to Character Development, marking the start of a series of new experiences, or causing them to revise their world-view.
 Hope Is Scary is a frequent reaction to the beginning of recovery for any character.
-He's Back often marks a character's full recovery, perhaps accompanied by a "World of Cardboard" Speech.
+He's Back! often marks a character's full recovery, perhaps accompanied by a "No More Holding Back" Speech.
 Conversely, a character who never recovers has fallen over the Despair Event Horizon.

-Compare Heroic R.R.O.D. (the physical equivalent), Freak Out!, and Deer in the Headlights.
+Compare Heroic RRoD (the physical equivalent), Freak Out, and Deer in the Headlights.
+If the character is a sweetheart, this trope can be the end result of Break the Cutie.
 One common reaction is I Think You Broke Him.
 In Real Life psychology, this sort of thing is known as an acute stress reaction, or a mental breakdown, and is related to Post Traumatic Stress Disorder.
-If a character starts singing about their (or someone else's) Heroic BSOD, then it's also an example of BSoD Song
+If a character goes into the BSOD state because of issues or revelations regarding who or what they are, they're having an Identity Breakdown.
+If a character starts singing about their (or someone else's) Heroic BSOD, then it's also an example of BSoD Song.

-Individuals afflicted with this trope are often seen exhibiting the classic Thousand-Yard Stare, with its blank, emotionless expression and unfocussed, empty eyes.
+Individuals afflicted with this trope are often seen exhibiting the classic Thousand-Yard Stare, with its blank, emotionless expression and unfocused, empty eyes.